JuBiotech/estim8/paper/paper.md

 \mathcal{L}(\theta_{global}|y_{global}) = \sum_{i=1}^{n}{\mathcal{L}(\theta_{local_{i}}|y_{local_i})}
 $$

 For this matter, $\texttt{estim8}$ provides the option to use a so-called federated computing setup (Figure 2), which effectively introduces an additional parallelization layer.
-Using pytensor-federated [@RN23], the computation of differentiable objective functions is distributed via gRPC streams to federated worker nodes which carry out the simulation tasks.
+Using $\texttt{pytensor-federated}$ [@RN23], the computation of differentiable objective functions is distributed via gRPC streams to federated worker nodes which carry out the simulation tasks.
 The worker nodes can therefore be launched on different machines in a computer cluster.
 This allows for massive parallelization of computationally expensive model units.

-## Limitations

 ![](federated_workers.svg){width="75%"}

 __Figure 2__: Federated computation setup for differentiable objective functions.

+# Limitations
+Currently, $\texttt{estim8}$ does not support gradient-based optimization algorithms, which could enhance the computational efficiency of parameter estimation by utilizing parametric sensitivities [@RN43].
+This feature will be addressed once OpenModelica supports FMI 3.0, which introduces functions for computing adjoint derivatives required for this purpose.
+Furthermore, we plan to expand the available optimization methods with Bayesian algorithms as provided by Python packages such as $\texttt{PyMC}$ [@RN45] or $\texttt{hopsy}$ [@RN44].
+Overall, the framework is designed for small to medium complexity modeling and estimation tasks.

 ### Author contributions
 $\texttt{estim8}$ was conceptualized by DS, SN and TL.